MetaMask/mascara/README.md

 ## Disclaimer:

-MetaMascar is in alpha expect breaking changes
+MetaMascara is in alpha expect breaking changes

 to use as a CDN put this script tag in the `<head>` of your html file: